OWASP/owasp-masvs/Document/0x15-V8-Resiliency_Against_Reverse_Engineering_Requirements.md

 # V8: Resilience Requirements

-## Control objective
+## Control Objective

 This section covers defense-in-depth measures recommended for apps that process, or give access to, sensitive data or functionality.
 Lack of any of these controls does not cause a vulnerability - instead, they are meant to increase the app's resilience against reverse engineering and specific client-side attacks.

 The controls in this section should be applied as needed, based on an assessment of the risks caused by unauthorized tampering with the app and/or reverse engineering of the code.
 We suggest consulting the OWASP document "Technical Risks of Reverse Engineering and Unauthorized Code Modification Reverse Engineering and Code Modification Prevention" (see references below) for a list business risks as well as associated technical threats.

 For any of the controls in the list below to be effective, the app must fulfil at least all of MASVS-L1 (i.e., solid security controls must be in place), as well as all lower-numbered requirements in V8.
 For examples, the obfuscation controls listed in under "impede comprehension" must be combined with "impede dynamic analysis and tampering" and "device binding".